email: tony@lathes.co.uk

 Continued:

-Supported on prismatic guides, the front-mounted longitudinal table had a travel of 20" (500 mm) and was fitted with a single, central T slot used to hold an upper work table - this being machined with two T-slots on its top surface and another, along the front edge, that took a hinged support to carry gauge blocks.
-Supplied as part of the standard equipment was a choice of two holding fixtures: either a Type A, used to secure double-fork gauges, or a Type B, for single fork types.
-The A holding fixture consisted of two hardened and ground blocks, one with a stop for clamping inserts and both adjustable lengthwise by means of a micrometer-equipped screw.
-Into the fixture was fitted what the makers described as a "clamping insert", these being made in a variety of sizes to suit different gauges - one clamp being suitable for a number of sizes.
+Supported by prismatic guides, the front-mounted longitudinal table had a travel of 20" (500 mm) and was fitted with a single, central T slot used to hold an upper work table - this being machined with two T-slots on its top surface and another, along the front edge, that took a hinged support to carry gauge blocks.
+Supplied as part of the standard equipment was a choice of two holding fixtures: either a Type A, used to secure double-fork gauges, or a Type B, for single-fork types.
+The A holding fixture consisted of two hardened and ground blocks, one with a stop for clamping inserts and both adjustable lengthwise using a micrometer-equipped screw.
+Into the fixture was fitted what the makers described as a "clamping insert", these being made in a variety of sizes to suit different gauges - one clamp being suitable for several sizes.
 Also included in the basic kit of parts was a bracket with a spring-acting, eccentric clamping device for holding the clamping inserts in place, and one specimen of an insert for gauges with an opening from 0.6" to 1" (15 to 25 mm).

-Inwards feed could be driven in two ways: either directly by means of the (adjustable) micrometer screw with a feed of 0.00040" (0.01 mm) that corresponded to one division on the thimble scale, or indirectly, after tightening a screw cap, by worm-and-wheel gearing that reduced the feed to two-hundred thousandths (0.00002" or 0.0005 mm) per division on a separate "worm drum" scale.
+Inwards feed could be driven in two ways: either directly, using the (adjustable) micrometer screw with a feed of 0.00040" (0.01 mm) that corresponded to one division on the thimble scale - or indirectly, after tightening a screw cap, by worm-and-wheel gearing that reduced the feed to two-hundred thousandths (0.00002" or 0.0005 mm) per division on a separate "worm drum" scale.

 Continued below: